Papua (province): Arts and performance

-The Isosolo dance is a type of dance performed by the inhabitants who live around Lake Sentani in Jayapura.
-The Isosolo dance is performed to symbolize the harmony between different tribes in Papua.
-The art of boat dancing is a tradition of the Papuan people, especially among the Sentani people, where the dance is performed from one village to another.
-According to the Sentani language, Isosolo or Isolo dance is a traditional art of the Sentani people who dance on a boat on Lake Sentani.
-The word Isosolo consists of two words, iso and solo (or holo).
-Iso means to rejoice and dance to express feelings of the heart, while holo means a group or herd from all age groups who dance.
-Hence, isosolo means a group of people who dance with joy to express their feelings.
-The Isosolo dance in Sentani is usually performed by ondofolo (traditional leaders) and the village community to present a gift to other ondofolo.
-Items that are offered are items that are considered valuable, such as large wild boar, garden products, delivering ondofolo girls to be married, and several other traditional gifts.
-However, at this time, apart from being a form of respect for ondoafi, isosolo is considered more as a performance of the Sentani people's pride which is one of the popular attractions at the Lake Sentani Festival, which is held annually.
+The Isosolo dance is performed on boats by the inhabitants who live around Lake Sentani in Jayapura Regency, and is danced to symbolize the harmony between different tribes in Papua.
+Boat dancing is a tradition of various Papuan peoples, especially among the Sentani people, where the dance is performed in various villages.
+The word isosolo consists of two words in the Sentani language: iso, meaning to rejoice and dance with joy, and solo (or holo), meaning a group of people from all ages who dance; thus isosolo means a group of people who dance with joy.
+The Isosolo dance of the Sentani is usually performed by ondofolo (traditional leaders) and the village community to present a gift to other ondofolo.
+Valuable items are offered, such as large wild boar, garden products, girls to be married, and other traditional gifts.
+However, besides being a form of respect for the ondoafi, the Isosolo dance is nowadays more of a Sentani performative dance, and a popular attraction at the annual Sentani Lake Festival.